kentshenlim/ng-currency-checker/src/design-intention/component-architecture.md

 4. `chart`

+   - Take in inputs for base currency, target currency and input data.
+Whenever any of these inputs changed, update a state variable which is an object.
+   - Cannot render directly by inserting the value into the object in the view.
+     Whenever there is change in input, the object reference will not be changed although its value changed, then rerendering will not be triggered.
+     Therefore, must define a reference variable, then change the object pointed to it every time there is a change in input.
+This is achieved with `set`
+     keyword: `@Input() set varName(data: string)`.

 5. `history`
    - Base currency, target currency, monthly or yearly, history points are all fetched from `history.service` containing single source of truth.